HuYuzhang/HuYuzhang.github.io/index.md

 ### About Reading
-During my senior middle school time, I have little to go out and it seems that life is filled with finishing exercises after classes and preparing for exams.
+During my senior middle school time, I have little time to go out and it seems that life is filled with finishing exercises after classes and preparing for exams.
 At that time, I tried to develop the habit of reading when I am frustrated by endless exercises and exams.
-After entering college, I begain to use Douban, where everyone can share their opinions of books and films and even games with each other.
+After entering college, I began to use Douban, where everyone can share their opinions of books and films and even games with each other.
 Here is [My Douban](https://www.douban.com/people/175875998/).
 I want to share some books that I like most.